GatiAher/gatiaher-hugo/content/projects/Data-Structures-for-Large-Scale-Information-Retrieval.md

 ### 2.2 Big Document IDs Use a Lot of Space

 Googling the word “the'' returns “About 25,270,000,000 results (0.73 seconds)”.
-Assuming that each result document ID is stored as a unique 4-byte unsigned int, the document IDs alone take up 101.08 Gigabytes of space.
+Assuming each result document ID is stored as a unique 4-byte unsigned int, the document IDs alone take up 101.08 Gigabytes of space.
 It gets worse.
-The number 25,270,000,000 is actually greater than the upper range of numbers that can be expressed by a 4-byte unsigned int ($2^{32}$) so to ensure that all the results have unique document IDs, these numbers need to be stored in a 8-byte representation, resulting in a mighty 202.16 GB minimum just to store the document IDs for part of the postings list for the word “the''.
+The number 25,270,000,000 is actually greater than the upper range of numbers that can be expressed by a 4-byte unsigned int ($2^{32}$) so to ensure all the results have unique document IDs, these numbers need to be stored in a 8-byte representation, resulting in a mighty 202.16 GB minimum just to store the document IDs for part of the postings list for the word “the''.
 When dealing with a gigantic corpus, like the billions of documents on the Internet, document IDs can be very large, and storing big numbers consumes significant amounts of memory.

 Google, Bing, and other big data information retrieval systems care deeply about reducing memory consumption for storing large numbers.
 One solution to this dilemma is using inverted index compression codes.
 These are completely invertible transformations that map the large integers of the document IDs onto smaller integers that require less bits.
 As an added bonus, by using compression codings, storing and accessing the inverted index from RAM becomes feasible.
 This can lead to faster indexing and query response times compared to storing and retrieving from slower hard disk or SSD.